OXID-eSales/paypal-checkout-documentation/configuration.rst

 Most :productname:`PayPal Checkout` payment methods cover multiple countries.
 For example, the :productname:`Credit Card` payment method is available to customers worldwide, and the :productname:`Pay Later` payment method is available to your customers in countries in Europe, the USA, and Australia, for example.

-For more information about the country coverage of each :productname:`PayPal Checkout` payment method, see :ref:`introduction:Market coverage by payment methods`.
+For more information about the country coverage of each :productname:`PayPal Checkout` payment method, see :ref:`introduction:Market coverage by payment method`.

 The basic rule here is: A customer's :emphasis:`billing address`, not the shipping address, determines whether a :productname:`PayPal Checkout` payment method is available for the customer.
 |br|